Simple steps to keep your skin protected against the cold

-Skin needs plentiful amounts of omega 3 to stay looking thirst-quenched and soft.
+Our skin needs plentiful amounts of omega 3 to stay looking thirst-quenched, soft and glowing.
 It’s also required to balance female hormones and may be helpful at keeping breakouts at bay.
 Because they are ‘essential’ they must come from diet or supplementation.
 This means you need to be eating 2-3 portions of oily fish (mackerel, sardines, salmon, trout, herring) per week.
 Be honest with yourself, if you are not hitting this target then you either need to make more of a conscious effort to increase oily fish or to supplement.
 Other oils - such as those from nuts, seeds or avocado -are also beneficial but people do tend to lack omega 3 oils the most!
-We also recommend topping up on Hyaluronic acid - regardless of age.
-For younger skin, it supports healing for damaged skin from say breakouts/acne and for ageing skin, it puts back moisture and elasticity.
-Henrietta's award-winning Hyaluronic acid is extra low molecular weight and is clinically proven to reach the skin’s surface.